learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 the program, with the key donation_settings, and with the value being a JSON object with the overriden keys/values.

-The module also has a donation pitch built into the inline QSD on that page.
+The module also has a donation pitch built into the editable text area on that page.
 It can be edited inline by an admin to something more customized.

 The module, when enabled, is available at the url /learn/<program>/<instance>/donation.
 It will also show up as an item in the